 - Enter your HTTP Proxy, SSL Proxy, or SOCKS Host and Port

-- Check Proxy DNS when using SOCKS v5 (prevents DNS leaks)
+- Check Proxy DNS when using SOCKS v5 to prevent DNS leaks

 - Click OK